Phi Kappa Phi - Chapter 282

 The Honor Society of Phi Kappa Phi

 The Honor Society of Phi Kappa Phi's primary objective is the recognition of superior scholarship in all academic disciplines.
-The society is convinced that recognizing and honoring those persons of good character who have excelled in scholarship, in whatever field, will stimulate others to strive for excellence.
+The Honor Society is convinced that recognizing and honoring those persons of good character who have excelled in scholarship, in whatever field, will stimulate others to strive for excellence.
 Moreover, the society serves the interests of those students capable of excellence by insisting that in order to acquire a chapter of Phi Kappa Phi, an institution provides the means and atmosphere conducive to academic excellence.
 Stanislaus State has proudly supported Chapter 282 of the Society since receiving its charter in 1999.